 Usually, your drive is already in as part of the build process and you hope that the topsoil scraped off the house site has been kept to one side for you to reuse in your gardens, but this is not always the case.
 To fill areas that have hollows or to build up behind retaining walls you can get an unprocessed soil.
 It is great for drainage as it still retains rocks and lumps.
 It is a cheaper than the finer screened soils that can be used later in select garden areas.

-One of the most important and perhaps the most costly aspect of landscaping are the plants.
+One of the most important and perhaps the most costly aspect of landscaping is the plants.
 Depending on the size of the plant you can spend from $5 upwards.
 Smaller plants will take longer to fill in a gap but if you are prepared to wait a couple of years it will be hard to distinguish between a smaller cheaper plant to a larger more expensive one of the same variety.
-Hedging plants can be quite expensive if you have to buy great quantities so it is more cost effective to get a smaller grade.
+Hedging plants can be quite expensive if you have to buy great quantities so it is more cost-effective to get a smaller grade.

-Fruit trees can be purchased as bare root from July for about $30 up to approx $60 for a tree like an Avocado.
+Fruit trees can be purchased as bare-root from July for about $30 up to approx $60 for a tree-like an Avocado.
 It is always wise to find out what grows well in your area and place your plants in a position they will thrive.
-There is nothing worse than spending hundreds of dollars on plantings only to have them die because they don't like the sun or are frost tender.
+There is nothing worse than spending hundreds of dollars on plantings only to have them die because they don’t like the sun or are frost tender.